What Is Tim Armstrong's Net Worth and Salary?

 Early Life

-After college, Timothy established a financial newspaper in Boston called "Beginnings in Boston."
+After college, Tim established a financial newspaper in Boston called "Beginnings in Boston."
 The newspaper provided advice to college graduates who were about to embark on their careers.
-In 1994, he ceased publication of the newspaper to acquire "Square Deal – a Harvard Square newspaper which had just lost its chief editor to death.
+In 1994, he ceased publication of the newspaper to acquire "Square Deal," a Harvard Square newspaper whose chief editor had recently died.
 He soon sold that newspaper and began working as director of advertising sales for the market intelligence company "International Data Group."

 Business Career

-In 2000, Tim served as vice president of strategic partners at the youth-focused web portal Snowball – a news and gaming company based in New York.
-That same year, he was appointed vice president of advertising sales for American technology company Google, followed by filling the role of president at Google Americas and, in 2009, Chief Executive Officer of AOL.
+In 2000, Tim served as vice president of strategic partners at the youth-focused web portal Snowball, a news and gaming company based in New York.
+That same year, he was appointed vice president of advertising sales for American technology company Google.
+He then filled the role of president at Google Americas and, in 2009, Chief Executive Officer of AOL.

-In 2007, Tim Armstrong founded Patch with Warren Webster and Jon Brod.
-An American news and information platform based on a lead reporter in each community, each local Patch website makes it possible for users to post questions and news tips specific to their geographic location.
+In 2007, Armstrong founded Patch with Warren Webster and Jon Brod.
+An American news and information platform based on a lead reporter in each community, each local Patch website allows users to post questions and news tips specific to their geographic location.
 In 2009, AOL bought Patch for approximately $7 million.

-In his role at AOL, Tim acquired "The Huffington Post" "Engadget" and "TechCrunch."
+In his role at AOL, Armstrong acquired "The Huffington Post," "Engadget," and "TechCrunch."

-Tim Armstrong was instrumental in negotiating AOL's 2015 acquisition by Verizon Communications for $4.4 billion.
-He departed from Verizon in 2018.
+Tim was instrumental in negotiating AOL's 2015 acquisition by Verizon Communications for $4.4 billion.
+He departed Verizon in 2018.

 New Endeavors